Our

 Once Upon a Rescue grew out of my dedication to turning the lives of unwanted horses around- a commitment to the idea that even if a horse was once rescued, it does not need to be handled as if it is fragile and damaged for the rest of it's life, no matter how troubled it used to be.
 By retraining horses and offering them a quieter way to be with people, they can develop the skills and mindset that allows them to be successful in a human's world- and over the course of the last 25 years of working with horses, investing in my own education, and in teaching other humans, I believe it starts with working on ourselves that helps our horses, not the other way around.

-(And this is Turbo!)
+(This is Turbo!)